chromatone/chromatone.center/theory/notes/alternative/klavar/index.md

 ---
 title: Klavarskribo
 subtitle: Vertical chromatic staff notation by Cornelis Pot
-tags: alternatives

 date: 2021-09-20
 ---

 Klavarskribo (sometimes shortened to klavar) is a music notation system that was introduced in 1931 by the Dutchman Cornelis Pot (1885–1977).
 The name means "keyboard writing" in Esperanto.
 It differs from conventional music notation in a number of ways and is intended to be easily readable.

 ![](./Klavar.png)